See Etruscan art in this peaceful Renaissance villa.

 If you’re interested in finding out about events happening during your stay, check out the museoetru.it website for more information.

-Stop for a bite to eat, before you go, at the museum restaurant located behind the nymphaeum.
+Stop for a bite to eat before you go to the museum restaurant located behind the nymphaeum.
 Taste local and international dishes inside a stunning glass structure immersed in the greenery of the garden.

 Map & Directions (Location)

 Villa Giulia is located in the north of Rome, just outside the city center.
 It’s situated close to Villa Borghese gardens, one of Rome’s largest parks.
 The easiest way to get there is by tram.